Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization

 \section{Introduction}

-\IEEEPARstart{R}{ecent} years have witnessed increasing reports on cyber-attack events~\cite{tech_IEA2020Cyber}, resulting in massive damage to power systems~\cite{Ukraine_TPS2017}.
-Therein, the false data injection (FDI) cyber-attack~\cite{liu2011false} is widely investigated in power systems~\cite{FDI_survey_TSG_2020, FDICUR_TSG2022} due to its stealthiness, i.e., the ability to bypass the bad data detection (e.g., the largest normalized residual test~\cite{Abur_book_2004}).
+\IEEEPARstart{R}{ecent} years have witnessed increasing reports on cyber-attack events~\cite{tech_IEA2020Cyber}, some of which result in severe damage to power systems~\cite{Ukraine_TPS2017}.
+Therein, the false data injection (FDI) cyber-attack~\cite{liu2011false} is widely investigated in power systems~\cite{FDI_survey_TSG_2020} due to its stealthiness, i.e., the ability to compromise measurement data while bypassing the bad data detection (e.g., the largest normalized residual test~\cite{Abur_book_2004}).